These days, it feels like everyone is on social media. But make no mistake, not everyone is on every channel.

-HubSpot surveyed over 1,000 consumers across the U.S to find out which social media channels are gaining steam — and which are falling behind.
-Read on to discover which platforms are most popular with consumers in 2022.
+HubSpot surveyed over 1,200 marketers around the world find out which social media channels are gaining steam — and which are falling behind.
+Read on to discover which platforms are most popular with marketers and consumers in 2023.

-Facebook currently attracts 2.89 billion monthly users, more than any other social platform.
+Facebook currently attracts 2.93 billion monthly users, more than any of its competitors.
 A high concentration of its audience belongs to Millennials, Gen X-ers, and Baby Boomers.

 On top of that, Gen X and Baby Boomers rank Facebook as their favorite social media app and their most visited app.
 If you're looking to target older demographics with social media marketing, Facebook is your best bet.

 That said, engagement drops significantly for Gen Z audiences.

 TikTok is known as the platform for Gen Z — and the data confirms it.
 In fact, over half of Gen Z consumers are on TikTok.
 Plus, Gen Z-ers say TikTok is the platform they use most, pulling ahead of Instagram, Snapchat, and YouTube.

 It doesn't stop there: TikTok is also picking up steam with other demographics.
 36% of TikTok users in 2021 were between 35 and 54 years old, a 10% increase from the year before.
 That said, usage amongst Baby Boomers is still low, with only 7% visiting the app in the last three months.